-Slow-healing wounds increase your risk of serious complications, which is why Dr. Ruben Nieto takes all wounds seriously.
+Slow-healing wounds increase your risk of serious complications, which is why our providers take all wounds seriously.
 It’s also why we offer a walk-in wound clinic to help you get the treatment you need.

 In the meantime, continue reading to learn more about slow-healing wounds and the risk of ignoring them.

 Normal healing versus slow healing

 Whether you scraped your foot on a nail or skinned your knee on the concrete, normal healing follows a four-part process: hemostasis, inflammation, growth and proliferation, and maturation.

 Hemostasis starts immediately after the injury.
 This process creates clots at the site of the injury to stop bleeding.

 The next step is inflammation.
 During this phase, your body works to bring nutrients and oxygen to the injury site to promote healing.
 White blood cells work to fight infections.
 You might notice swelling, warmth, and clear liquid near the wound.